 equanimity after sleeping on it, in which case he might want again to change it.
 So we parted with the

-unanimity that he would sleep on it, and that, if he felt anything but equanimity in the morning in
+unanimity that he would sleep on it, and that, if he had anything but equanimity in the morning in

 relation to sending the draft he would make the change he then believed was necessary and, if he then

-president had replied by email requesting that he visit Ted.
+president had replied by an email requesting that he visit Ted!

 The entire process took us almost six months.
-But, to our delight, the utility presidents response
+But, to our delight, the utility president's response

 began with a starting settlement offer of $3 million.
 This meant that Chant could safely assume that

 most of the remaining $7 million would soon be settled reasonably amicably.
-Such a response naturally
+This response naturally

 relieved a lot of anxiety on the part not only of Ted, who was then able to pass the issue over to his

-lawyer, but also of Chant's employees, and of me.
+lawyer, but also of Chant's employees, and of me also.